 We take the care of your pets seriously!

-Pet first aid is all about providing emergency treatment to a sick or injured companion animal.
-It is not a substitute for veterinary care, however the application of first aid care may save your pets life until veterinary care is available.
+Pet first aid is providing emergency treatment to a sick or injured companion animal.
+It is not a substitute for veterinary care, however the application of first aid care may save a pets life until veterinary care is available.

 Having pet first aid training, combined with proper planning and preparation allows us as pet sitters to remain calm and effective during a pet medical emergency.